iainwp/iainwp.github.io/about/phdstudy/index.md

 I do not normally have funding for PhD places.
 If a studentship exists this will be advertised via the School website and
-<jobs.ac.uk>.
+<http://jobs.ac.uk>.
 If there is nothing there, then there is no point
 asking for funding.

 We will always take up references, so it is a good idea to mention to